 I sent the interviewers a light-hearted email basically telling them to not expect much at all.

-Unsurprisingly, that role didn’t come through.
+Unsurprisingly, that web developer job didn’t come through.

 On to the next one

 Another web developer role I interviewed for was advertised as working for a small, growing development agency with ties in the UK and Europe.
 Much the same as what I am doing now but working with many tech startups.

 I’ve dealt with interviews on this level before so thought I knew what to expect.
 The sites they are creating are nothing too complicated and clients of this size often have very reasonable expectations.